Building a following for your art blog is something you will have to work on regularly.

 For tips on how to create images with Canva visit:

-When your readers take the time out of their day to comment on one of your posts, respond to their comment.
+When your readers take the time to comment on one of your posts, respond to their comment.

 This will not only help you to receive more engagement on your art blog, but it will also show the reader that you care about their thoughts.
 That is how you will build trust and a loyal reader.